• Skip to main content

 Vacuuming

 Running the vacuum cleaner over your carpetRunning the vacuum cleaner over your carpet’s high-traffic areas keeps the fibers fresh and clean.
 Carpets attract dust and dirt from foot traffic.
 Dust isn’t exactly friendly or attractive on a carpet.
-You can also do a full house cleaning once a week.
-When vacuuming, here are a few things to keep in mind.

 • Make overlapping strokes with the vacuum to make sure you pick up everything.